-Schematic showing the natural reservoir cycle of Usutu virus involving Culex spp. mosquitoes and passerine birds.
+Legend: Schematic showing the natural reservoir cycle of Usutu virus involving Culex spp. mosquitoes and passerine birds.
 The images inset show Culex pipiens larvae and pupae (upper panel) and an adult female of the species (lower panel).

 ABSTRACT [Up to ~100 words]

-Usutu Virus (USUV) is an emerging arbovirus belonging to the Flaviviridae family, genus flavivirus.
-It is maintained in an enzootic cycle, with mosquitos as the vector and birds as the main amplifying host.
+Usutu virus (USUV) is an emerging arbovirus belonging to the Flaviviridae family, genus Flavivirus.
+It is maintained in an enzootic cycle, with mosquitoes as the vector and birds as the main amplifying host.
 Humans, and other mammals such as horses, are dead-end hosts.
 The virus was originally detected in sub-Saharan Africa but in the past two decades has spread across Europe.
 In certain bird species, such as the Eurasian blackbird (Turdus merula), USUV is extremely virulent and can be fatal.
-Human infection is rare and often asymptomatic but multiple short-term neurological diseases have been reported, highlighting its public health risk.
+Human infection is rare and often asymptomatic but multiple short-term neuroinvasive diseases have been reported, highlighting its public health risk.

 HISTORICAL PERSPECTIVE [Up to ~50 words]